Camp Policies

 Behavioral Expectations

-Cedar Circle Farm and Education Center summer camp is a community, and we expect all members to act safely and respectfully towards themselves and each other.
+Cedar Circle Farm and Education Center camp is a community, and we expect all members to act safely and respectfully towards themselves and each other.
 If a camper is unable to follow these expectations, we will work with campers in the following way:

 1. We will work to resolve the situation with the camper(s) involved.
 Even if the camper can resolve the situation that day, we will communicate with their caregiver at pick-up.